- What to Expect

 - Retainer – Our office manager will work with the client to execute a retainer agreement for the investigation.

-- Introductory Client Call – The investigator and the client will discuss the scope of the investigation and case logistics, such as scheduling, time constraints, budget and other considerations.
+- Case Assignment – The investigator and the client will discuss the scope of the investigation and case logistics, such as scheduling, time constraints, budgets and other considerations.

 - Intake Interview with Complainant(s) – Typically within a week after the retainer is executed, the investigator will meet with the complainant(s) to understand the concerns and allegations that will form the basis of the investigation.